 4. COURSE DESCRIPTION:

-The course "Essay on Travel Management" is the mandatory course belonging to Tourism Management major in full-time undergraduate program under the management of Tourism and Travel ServicesManagement department.

-The essay on Travel Management is the individual work that enables students to be familiar with fundamental requirements of scientific research activities; start to build up and develop the ability of conducting a scientific research; develop the ability of information searching, individual research for students under the supervision of instructors who are assigned by Tourism and Travel Services Management department.
+The course "Essay on Travel Management" is the mandatory course belonging to Tourism Management major in full-time undergraduate program under Department of Tourism and Travel Management, Faculty of Tourism and Hospitality.
+The essay on Travel Management is the individual work that enables students to be familiar with fundamental requirements of scientific research activities; start to build up and develop the ability of conducting a scientific research; develop the ability of information searching, individual research for students under the supervision of instructors who are assigned by Department of Tourism and Travel Management. .

 5. COURSE OBJECTIVES: